adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## Where do I put modifiers and states?

-Just like media queries, states and modifiers should be located in close proximity to the element they pertain to:
+States and modifiers, similarly to media queries, should be located in close proximity to the element they pertain to:

 	.basket {}